Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

     - Python
 ---

-While working on a the [sqreen.io Python agent](https://www.sqreen.io/), I struggled against a very nasty but fun bug that lead me to understand some internals of Python better.
+While working on the [sqreen.io Python agent](https://www.sqreen.io/?utm_medium=social&utm_source=blog&utm_campaign=Freeze%20your%20Python%20with%20str.encode%20and%20threads), I discovered a rather nasty, but fun to analyse bug that lead me deep into Python internals.

 # The nasty bug

-I had a very nice piece of code that launched a thread, retrieved some JSON and stored it for later use.
-The code was something like that (simplified for the example):
+I was working on a piece of code that spawns a thread, retrieves some JSON, and stores it for later use.
+Basically, the code looked something like this:

 ```python
 from threading import Thread, Event